 But you may find that the barriers to qualification are a bit more stringent with major banks.
 They get scores of loan applications, use technology to screen applicants, and will issue a rejection without thinking twice.

-On the other hand, local banks tend to value customer relationships a bit more.
-So, you may be able to plead your case and get approved for a car loan even if your application is initially rejected.
+On the other hand, local banks tend to value customer relationships more.
+So, you may be able to plead your case and get approved for an auto loan even if your application is initially rejected.

 A Word of Caution

 There are plenty of shady subprime lenders that prey on consumers with tarnished credit history.
-And unfortunately, they often find success with this group of consumers because many feel their credit is too poor to get an auto loan elsewhere.
+Unfortunately, they often find success with this group of consumers because many feel their credit is too poor to get an auto loan elsewhere.

 But this is not always the case, as some lenders may be willing to approve your application.
 So, explore those options before settling for a loan with a higher interest rate from a buy here, pay lender.

-If you’re unsure of where to start, take a look at these lenders that offer auto financing to individuals with less than perfect credit.
+If you’re unsure of where to start, take a look at these lenders that offer auto financing to individuals with poor credit.

 Step 5: Get Pre-Approved

 The good news is you have 45 days to get approved without dinging your credit score, thanks to myFICO.
 Why so?
-As long as you choose a loan within this window, all the credit inquiries will count as a single entry on your credit report.
+All credit inquiries will count as one entry on your credit report if you choose a loan within this window.
 So, this means you scope out several options before settling.

-If you’re considering an online lender, check their website to see if they have a pre-qualification tool that allows you to enter your information and view loan options and interest rates you qualify for.
+Consider checking an online lender’s website to see if they have a pre-qualification tool that lets you enter your information and see loan options and interest rates.